treygriffith/sandman/README.md

 - `root` the secure root that Sandman was called in
 - `filename` the entrypoint file. (this is also available on the global scope in `__filename`)
 - `interface` An alias for `process`, this is used to communicate with the Sandman constructor via `Client#interface.send`
+- `sendError` A sugary method for sending errors to the Sandman constructor (used internally when `callback`'s first parameter is an error)

-Plus lots of other goodies that you can check out in the source.
-But be **warned** - do not pass the client to any untrusted code - it has everything you need to break out of the jailed environment in a hot second.
+Be **warned** - do not pass the client to any untrusted code - it probably has everything you need to break out of the jailed environment in a hot second.